Pricing:

 I made spreadsheets which calculate the charge out hourly rate when factoring in employee leave entitlements and core business licensing overhead costs.

-Employee leave entitlements adds 10% to the base hourly rate.
+Employee leave entitlements adds about 10% to the base hourly rate.

 Core business licensing overhead costs adds 2% to the base hourly rate.